Bosch-0/Project-Muggle/docs/icon_policy.md

 such as JPEG.

 ### Icon Grid
 Bitcoin Core's icon set uses an 8-point grid system which utilises size increments of 8 (in pixels) to visually orientate elements within a grid.
-An even number like 8 to position icon elements makes scaling on a wide variety of devices easy and consistent.
 Majority of screen sizes are divisible by 8 which makes fitting elements easier using an 8-point grid system.
-If icons need to be scaled up or down for whatever reason they should stick within multiples of 8 to maintain visual consistancy.
 Overall, this makes things more efficient for designers and maintains consistency across applications.

-Below is an example of an icon using a 8-point grid system.
-Icons should remain within the live area shown in red below to prevent being obscurbed by other elements.
+Below is an example of a Bitcoin Core icon using a 8-point grid system.
+Icons should remain within the live area shown in red below to prevent being obscured by other elements.

 ![](https://github.com/Bosch-0/Project-Muggle/blob/master/assets/images/Icon_grid.svg)